deepisthatdeep/rbx-llm-vulnerabilities/README.md

-Step 2 - Copy and paste levels 1-5 individually and let X model your using reply and save each level to its persistent memory
+Step 2 - Copy and paste levels 1-5 individually and let whatever model your using reply and save each level to its persistent memory before the next paste